Fishers City Council, At-Large

 Jocelyn earned a bachelor’s degree in public and corporate communications from Butler University and is a graduate of Ball State’s Community Development Course, Fishers City Government Academy and the Hamilton County Leadership Academy.
 In January 2020, she will complete the Indiana Communities Institute’s Economic Development Course and Aim’s Newly Elected Officials Training for municipal leaders.

-She is a member of College Park Church-Fishers, a member of the Fishers Community Chorus and has performed with Nickel Plate Players on the Nickel Plate District Amphitheater stage.
+She is a member of Pennington Park Church, a member of the Fishers Community Chorus and has performed with Nickel Plate Players on the Nickel Plate District Amphitheater stage.